Jaguar (EP)

-Jaguar is an extended play (EP) by American singer-songwriter Victoria Monét, released on August 7, 2020 via Tribe Records and Platoon LTD. It was supported by three singles; "Ass Like That", "Moment" and "Experience", the latter also with Khalid and SG Lewis, as well as the promotional single "Dive".
+Jaguar is the fifth extended play (EP) by American singer-songwriter Victoria Monét, released on August 7, 2020 via Tribe Records and Platoon LTD. Stylistically an R&B project, with elements of funk and disco music, the EP was supported by three singles; "Ass Like That", "Moment", and "Experience" with Khalid and SG Lewis.
 A short film for the project was released on July 28, 2020.
-Jaguar is a funk inspired-R&B project, with elements of disco music.

-In an interview with Apple Music, Monét disclosed that she refers to Jaguar as a "project", as it will be released in three separate parts which will eventually come together to form her debut studio album.
+Monét initially intended Jaguar to be a trilogy of EPs.
+However, as the second installment experienced a severe delay, the series was eventually reduced to only two parts, with Jaguar II now being her debut studio album.

 Upon release, Jaguar received widespread acclaim from music critics, many of whom praised its musical direction and lyricism.
 The project was ranked in year-end lists by many publications.
+In support of both Jaguar and Jaguar II, Monét embarked on The Jaguar Tour in 2023.

 Background

 After collaborating with Ariana Grande on the song "Monopoly" in April 2019, Monét revealed she had begun working on her next project.
 Monét was announced as Apple Music's Up Next artist in February 2020.
 On June 26, 2020, Monét officially announced the project on her social media simultaneously unveiling the cover art.
 On July 28, 2020, a short film was premiered with the album's track listing being revealed in the film, anticipating the album.